 Plug cocks and ball valves, lined with fluoro-elastomer, give excellent service with stainless steel balls.
 Gate valves are less satisfactory, but usually cheaper, and may be used.
 Lubricated plug cocks and non-lubricated ball-type valves are satisfactory.
 The piping system should use either ball valves or plug valves.
 However, both types of valves can trap styrene that may polymerise, seize the valve, and render it inoperative.
 Thus, all valves should be regularly inspected according to the recommendation in Table 3.
 Gate valves may be considered for applications with infrequent use.
-The piping system should use plug valves.
+The piping system should use plug valves rather than ball valves for all manually and infrequently operated valves.
 Ball valves may trap product that may polymerise, seize the ball and thus make it inoperative.
 To limit emissions from packed glands, bellow valves may be considered.
 Drain line valves should be provided with a cap or end-flange.
 Valves must be protected against freezing, heat shock, or mechanical stress.